 David became a libertarian after reading Atlas Shrugged in 2015 and has passionately studied libertarian philosophy and Austrian economics since.
 After these years of personal development, he was excited to join PLF to put the ideals of liberty into practice for people’s lives.

 In 2020, he earned the Douglas E. French first-place prize for the Mündliche Prüfung oral examination during Mises University at the Ludwig von Mises Institute, where he also studied constitutional law under Judge Andrew P. Napolitano.
-In March 2021, David presented legal scholarship at the Mises Institute’s Austrian Economics Research Conference.
+In March of 2021 and 2022, David presented legal scholarship at the Mises Institute’s Austrian Economics Research Conference.

-Beyond law and liberty, he is a musician and avid musical connoisseur, with tastes ranging among funk, rock, jazz, classical, and polka.
+Beyond law and liberty, he is a musician and music enthusiast with tastes ranging from funk to rock, jazz, classical, and polka.
 He is also a longtime fan of Detroit Tigers baseball and the writings of J.R.R.
 Tolkien.

-David lives in Phoenix, Arizona, with his fiancé.
+David lives in Phoenix, Arizona, with his wife.